Auto Parts Marketing Ideas, New for 2025

 - Collab posting or blogging: No bandwidth to devote to social media?
 Partner with influencers or auto enthusiasts to create engaging content that can be repurposed on social media and on your own website.

 - Use audiences in Meta advertising to boost posts: Use the Meta Ad Manager to boost posts for low-cost auto parts advertising on Facebook.
 The more targeted, the better, and it usually doesn’t cost a lot.
 Facebook and Instagram are a “pay to play” platform today and if you don’t boost your posts, they’ll only be seen by 1% of less of your followers.
 Meta also has a lot of built-in automotive marketing audiences to select.
+Hedges & Company has selected many precise audiences available in Facebook and Instagram that greatly improved impressions and clicks.
+There are hundreds of great automotive audiences but they’re hard to find, don’t give up!

 Build confidence and trust with customers